 THIS ARTICLE INCLUDES A FREE PRINTABLE

-Big life changes are inevitable, but that doesn’t make them any easier for children (or adults) to manage.
-Structure and stability feel safe to children, so new experiences like divorce, moving, attending a new school, or welcoming a baby sibling can be scary.
+Big life changes are inevitable, but that doesn’t make them easier for children (or adults) to manage.
+Structure and stability feel safe for children, so new experiences like divorce, moving, attending a new school, or welcoming a baby sibling can be scary.

 As we face changes, we develop the skills of resilience.
-By navigating and growing from these experiences, we strengthen and train our “resilience muscle.”
-Children who are new to major life changes need extra support in addressing their feelings, understanding and adjusting to change, and learning new strategies and skills along the way.
+By navigating and growing from these experiences, we strengthen and train our 'resilience muscle'.
+Children who are new to significant life changes need extra support in addressing their feelings, understanding and adjusting to change, and learning new strategies and skills along the way.

 Once you’re composed and ready to guide your child through this time of transition, try the seven strategies below.
 These effective strategies will help your child feel safe, adjust, and build resilience.

-It also gives you time to familiarize your child with the unfamiliar.
+It also gives you time to familiarise your child with the unfamiliar.
 If you’re moving, take your child to look at the new house and/or new school.
 Arrange for your child to meet the teacher in advance.
-Ask the teacher to talk to your child about what a typical day is like at the new school, give a brief tour of the classroom, or even show photos of other students and fun activities.
+Ask the teacher to talk to your child about what a typical day is like at the new school, give a brief tour of the classroom, or even show other students’ photos and fun activities.

-If the life change is divorce, show the child where the other parent will be living.
+If the life change is divorce, show your child where the other parent will be living.
 Point out which room will belong to them.
-Take them on a tour of the neighborhood and highlight any interesting or exciting features.
+Take them on a tour of the neighbourhood and highlight any interesting or exciting features.

 If you’re having a baby, show your children pictures of themselves as babies.
 Talk about what to expect when the new baby comes and all the ways your children can be great big brothers or sisters.